ray-project/kuberay/docs/guidance/gcs-ha.md

 To use external Redis cluster as the backend storage(required by Ray GCS HA), you need to add `RAY_REDIS_ADDRESS` environment variable to the head node template.

+Also, you can specify a storage namespace for your Ray cluster by using an annotation `ray.io/external-storage-namespace`

 An example can be found at [ray-cluster.external-redis.yaml](../../ray-operator/config/samples/ray-cluster.external-redis.yaml)

 #### KubeRay Operator Controller